matiishyn/blog/_posts/2016-09-02-ng1-prepared-to-ng2.markdown

 ### Problem

-The Reality of Most Angular 1.x Apps is that they are written in 'Scope Soup' architecture ([more](https://toddmotto.com/no-scope-soup-bind-to-controller-angularjs/) and [more](http://www.technofattie.com/2014/03/21/five-guidelines-for-avoiding-scope-soup-in-angular.html)).
+The Reality of Most **AngularJS 1.x** Apps is that they are written in 'Scope Soup' architecture ([more](https://toddmotto.com/no-scope-soup-bind-to-controller-angularjs/) and [more](http://www.technofattie.com/2014/03/21/five-guidelines-for-avoiding-scope-soup-in-angular.html)).